-A series of factors to make the country of choice are as follows;
+A series of factors that determine the country of choice are as follows;

-Denmark supports all the main factors like caring, freedom, generosity, honesty, health, safety, education, and good governance which make it one of the happiest countries.
-Denmark qualifies on all the parameters including GDP, life expectancy, gender quality, and corruption which make it one of the safest and most popular destinations even for international students.
+Denmark supports all the main factors like caring, freedom, generosity, honesty, health, safety, education, and good governance that make it one of the happiest countries in the world.
+Denmark qualifies on all the parameters, including GDP, life expectancy, gender equality, and non-corruption, which make it one of the safest and most popular destinations even for international students.

-Students living costs in Denmark vary from 750-900 EUR monthly depending on your reliable choice of living and city.
-The students are allowed to work for about 20 hours a week which allows them to earn about 10,000 Kr monthly excluding the taxes imposed.
-The living cost depends on your location.
-It is not hard to find jobs in Denmark while all the works are equal.
+Students' living costs in Denmark vary from 750–900 EUR monthly, depending on your reliable choice of living situation and city.
+The students are allowed to work for about 20 hours a week, which allows them to earn a minimum of 15,00 euros monthly, excluding the taxes imposed.
+The cost of living depends on your location.
+It is not hard to find jobs in Denmark, as all work is considered equal.

-In Denmark, the tuition costs range between 6,000 to 16,000 EUR per academic year depending upon the courses, universities, and city.
-There are also a variety of grants and scholarships available for students based on merit, need, and sometimes partner countries.
-A student whose father or mothers is a citizen from EU/EEA country and works in Denmark can receive free education
+Tuition in Denmark ranges from 7,000 to 18,000 EUR per academic year, depending on the course, university, and city.
+There are also a variety of grants and scholarships available for students on the basis of merit, need, and sometimes partner countries.
+A student whose father or mother is a citizen of an EU/EEA country and works in Denmark can receive free education.